RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 What's an Apprenticeship?

-Apprenticeships are school leaver schemes designed to give 16-24 year olds the work experience, job-specific skills and qualifications they need to start a career.
+Apprenticeships are school leaver schemes designed to you the work experience, job-specific skills and qualifications you need to start your career.

-They’re fast becoming a popular alternative to university or college, allowing young people to climb up the career ladder earlier than those on the traditional route.
+They’re a great alternative to university or college, and give you the chance to climb up the career ladder earlier than the 'regular' route.

 The Highest-Paid Apprenticeships by Industry

-Here are the highest-paid apprenticeships by industry in the UK.
-These are based on thousands of reviews of apprenticeship schemes, all found on our website.
-They’re written by real apprentices in the past 12 months, who have disclosed their yearly salary to us.
+These are the highest-paid apprenticeships by industry in the UK.
+They're based on thousands of apprenticeship reviews, written by real apprentices who've done an apprenticeship in the last year and told us how much they earn.

 APPRENTICESHIP INDUSTRIES